 As you’re setting up your criteria for lead scoring you’ll probably be using excel or google sheets to document everything.
 Once you’ve finished setting your criteria and values for scores, you’ll need to follow these steps to get that information into HubSpot.

 Now to reap the benefits of lead scoring that are mentioned above, you’ll want to set up some automation in HubSpot to make sure leads are assigned properly and that tasks are sent to the relevant sales rep. You can use the workflows tool to assign leads to the relevant sales team or person based on their lead score (this property is called HubSpot score in HubSpot).
 You can use more than one rule to do your assignment, for example you might have a rule that if the lead score is 500+ AND the location of the company is Bristol, that you make the contact owner of that lead someone in the South West Senior Sales team.

 You can also use the same workflow to assign tasks - so for example, the next step after assigning a contact owner might be to create a task for the contact owner to call the lead.
 The member of your sales team will get a notification that they have a task assigned to them and a due date to get it completed by.

 A lot of businesses don’t use lead scoring, and instead waste precious time and money chasing leads that just aren’t the right fit for their business.
 Lead scoring isn’t hard to set up, and if you’re using a tool like HubSpot, it’s made even easier.
-With improved clarity for your marketing team, saved time for your sales team, and increased ROI for your business there’s really no reason why you shouldn’t be rushing off to start lead scoring as you finish reading this sentence...
+With improved clarity for your digital marketing team, saved time for your sales team, and increased ROI for your business there’s really no reason why you shouldn’t be rushing off to start lead scoring as you finish reading this sentence...

 Featured image credit to: Welcomia - www.freepik.com